emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/anatomy.md

 ---

-## Axion Bindgen and Serialization
+## Fermi Bindgen and Serialization

-You might have notice in the donation example that some structures use the `Axion Bindgen` decorator/macro and, in Rust, derive Borsh or serde serialization.
+You might have notice in the donation example that some structures use the `Fermi Bindgen` decorator/macro and, in Rust, derive Borsh or serde serialization.

 <CodeTabs>
   <Language value="🌐 JavaScript" language="ts">